hygieia/hygieia/pages/hygieia/api/api.md

 ## Setup Instructions

-To configure the Hygieia API layer, execute the following steps:
+To configure the Hygieia API layer, first fork and clone the [api repo](https://github.com/Hygieia/api).
+Then, execute the following steps:

 *	**Step 1: Run Maven Build**

-	To package the API source code into an executable JAR file, run the Maven build from the `\Hygieia` directory of your source code installation:
+	To package the API source code into an executable JAR file, run the Maven build from the `\api` directory of your source code installation:

 	```bash
 	mvn install